wi-fighters/6-Node-FindWord/README.md

 Found 'function' 8 times
 ```

 -   The program should be able to find words from other files.
-You will pass the word to find as the first argument and the path to your file as a second argument on your program.
+If you pass the word to find as the first argument and the path to your file as a second argument on your program, the output will look like the following example:

-- Example to find a word from other path:

 ```bash
 node index.js individual ../node-PrintKeyboard/README.md